Oli Thompson

-Oliver Thompson (born 2 January 1980) is a British strongman, mixed martial artist and former holder of the title Britain's Strongest Man.
-Thompson currently competes in the Heavyweight division, is a former UCMMA heavyweight champion, and has also previously competed for the UFC, KSW, and BAMMA.
+Oliver Thompson (born 2 January 1980) is an English mixed martial artist and retired strongman.
+Thompson currently competes in MMA’s heavyweight division.
+He has previously competed for major organisations such as UFC, Bellator, KSW, and BAMMA.
+In 2006, Thompson won the title of Britain's Strongest Man.

 Background

 Born in East Sussex to a Northern Irish father and an English mother, Thompson grew up playing rugby union at English county level.
 He has stated his favourite thing about rugby was weight training.
 Thus, when he was 19 he joined Physiques gym in Bexhill-on-Sea, East Sussex and within a matter of weeks he had broken the gym record for dead-lifting with a 260 kg lift.
-This prompted him to start to focus more on a strict routine of weight and strength in order to become a strength athlete.He now lives happily with his wife and daughters.
+This prompted him to start to focus more on a strict routine of weight and strength in order to become a strength athlete.
+He has four children, and lives with his wife and daughters.

 Strongman career

 Thompson's first competition was the 2001 UK's Strongest Man Qualifier.
 Although he did not qualify, he gained experience and remained focused on only competing in professional level events.
 In 2002 he won Kent's Strongest Man, taking first place in 5 out of 6 events.
 He went on to qualify in 2003 for Britain's Strongest Man ("BSM"), and in 2004 surpassed all expectations when he came third.
 This earned him the right to compete alongside the top strength athletes in the world at the Moscow Super Series 2004 (known as the 2004 Russia Grand Prix, although in 2004 this was not part of the WSM Super Series and again later in the year at Europe's Strongest Man in Poland).